foundling/tutorials/javascript/node/command_line_app/index.md

 ````

-Well ... not exactly.
+Well ... almost.
 Commander is going to pass the parsed arguments to the function registered by `.command`.
 So our `delayedRequire` function should do something with these arguments.
 Lets try that out.

 ````